tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 I'm going to try to make the following points:

-1. **There is no stable relationship between the perceived-value of a given quantity and the distribution of quantities which it's compared to.** In fact, if you give me an example where changing the distribution of comparisons makes perceived-value go down, then I can give you another example - with the same distributions - in which the perceived-value goes *up*.

-2. **However there is a common principle underlying comparison effects.** The principle is that .

-**Common principle:** a given quantity comes to seem more valuable when the distribution changes to .

----

 1. **None of these laws is hardwired.** It's easy to find examples where relative-value effects go in the opposite direction predicted by each of the above laws.
-The papers above are only able to give the impression of unifying all the observed effects by selective use of the evidence, selective use of predictions, or inconsistent interpretation of the laws.
+Each of the papers above are only able to give the impression of unifying all the observed effects by selective use of the evidence, selective use of predictions, or inconsistent interpretation of the laws that they propose.

-2. However **each of these laws has intuitive appeal because it fits a rational inference in certain situations.** This  identification only works in a subset of cases, and in each case, when we step outside that subset, the law stops working, and instead behaviour is governed by the inferece.
-Thus these laws are given at the wrong level.
+2. However **each of these laws has intuitive appeal because it fits a rational inference in certain situations.** E.g., in some subset of cases it's rational to infer the marginal value of a quantity from the range of quantities.
+However this is only true in a subset of cases, and when we step outside that subset, the law stops working, and instead behaviour is governed by the inference.
+Thus each of these laws (range, magnitude, etc.) are given at the wrong level, they don't identify the deep reason for these effects.

-3. Despite this, **relative-value effects are not entirely rational inferences.** We know that because many of the effects still work even when people are aware that there is no ground for the inference -- e.g. when the choice set is generated randomly.
+3. Despite this, **relative-value effects are *not* entirely rational inferences.** We know that because many of the effects still work even when people are aware that there is no ground for the inference -- e.g. when the choice set is generated randomly.
 Thus the inferences must be being performed *pre-consciously*.

-> The church looked bigger because I was expecting it to be big

-> The church seemed smaller because I was expecting it to be big

 **A few other points that I'll leave for later:**